mdeous/ToolBoxAssistant/README.md

 ToolBoxAssistant works by reading a JSON file containing the toolbox location and applications information.
 By default it searches for a `toolbox.json` in the current directory.

-For an example JSON file containing all the possible keys and values it can contain, see the `example.json` file.

 ## Installation

 ### From source